-If an AP affiliated with the initiating AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change EPCS priority access to the enabled state.
-The initiating AP MLD shall not apply the EPCS priority access procedure .
-The external interface that triggers the EPCS priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.
+If an AP affiliated with the initiating AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive (#10326, #12695) for the specified service type with the status code from the response frame indicating a failure to change EPCS priority access to the enabled state.
+The initiating AP MLD shall not apply the EPCS priority access procedure (#10326, #12695, #12696) using the parameters defined for the specified service type in the Priory Access Multi-Link element.
+The external interface that triggers the EPCS priority access (#10326, #12695) for the specified service type is responsible for managing reattempts after receiving responses with a status code value other than SUCCESS.

 When triggered via an external interface, and upon receipt of an MLME- EPCSPRIACCESSTEARDOWN.request primitive, an EPCS AP MLD shall use the following procedure for changing the EPCS priority access state to torn down